pauljxtan/fractals/README.md

 * Sierpinski's triangle [sierpinski]

 ### GUI ###
 A Python-based GUI (using TKinter and matplotlib for graphing) is included at __python/fractalsgui.py__.
-Includes all the usual matplotlib figure functionality like navigation, zooming in/out, etc. Fun stuff, give it a try!
+Includes all the usual matplotlib figure functionality like navigation, zooming in/out, etc.

-N.B.
-The directory structure should be preserved for the program to locate the drawing program.
-(TODO: maybe take drawing program path as argument?)
+The program path (draw) may be supplied as a command-line argument; otherwise it defaults to ../src/draw.

 Dependencies:
 * Tkinter